QuEraComputing/yquantum/2025/team_solutions/charlie_and_delta/README.md

 uv pip install -e ".[dev]"
 ```

-See notebooks for the tutorials.
+See notebooks for the tutorials and bug reports.